What happens if COVID hits again and campus closes – will international students be forced to leave Union again?

 Upper class international students will have the same option to be on campus or remote as all other upper class students.
-Travel and visa issuances may restrict some students from re-entering the U.S. and returning to campus so a continuation with online courses may be the only option for fall term.
+Travel and visa issuances may restrict some students from re-entering the U.S. and returning to campus so a continuation with online courses may be the only option.

 What if I am delayed in returning to campus due to visa issues?
 What options do I have?

-Students who know of travel issues that will prevent them from arriving on time to begin classes on September 9 should consider virtual options as an alternative.
+Students who know of travel issues that will prevent them from arriving on time to begin classes for winter term should consider virtual options as an alternative.
 Please reach out to Kate Schurick, dean of first-year students, to discuss your options.

-Upperclass students who are not able to renew their visa or book a flight to be on campus in the fall will have the option to take classes on-line.
+Upperclass students who are not able to renew their visa or book a flight to be on campus will have the option to take classes on-line.